Andrea Danti - Fotolia

 Although Dell designed its guidelines for VMware's Horizon VDI software, they are consistent with published best practices by Citrix and others.
 We will treat them as representative of a modern VDI implementation using HCI product bundles and general sizing recommendations.

-Here are the recommended specifications for compute sizing for different types of workers, GPU sizing, storage sizing and networking when implementing a HCI to support a VDI for WFH employees.
+Here are the recommended specifications for compute sizing for different types of workers, GPU sizing, storage sizing and networking when implementing a hyper-converged infrastructure to support a VDI for work-from-home employees.

 - Knowledge workers.
 Four users per CPU core or 128 users per 2S, 16C server.